Essential Oils

 • Never use essential oils near the eyes or mucous membranes.

-• If you are sensitive or allergic to fragrances or chemicals in skincare, you will need to do a patch test before using it.
+• If you are sensitive or allergic to fragrances or chemicals in skincare, do a patch test before using.
 Place a drop of pure essential oil on the inner part of your arm.
 Wait 12 to 24 hours and check for redness or irritation.
 Do not use it if there are signs of sensitivity.

-Conventional essential oils to avoid if you are typically sensitive as they may irritate:
+Conventional essential oils to avoid if you are typically sensitive:

 • Allspice